Orange Pi – Is it ready for the world?

 - $1.00 – 2x LM2596 DC step down circuits 12vdc < – > 5.10vdc 3amps max.

-Items not factored into Orange Pi project budget:
+Items not factored into the Orange Pi project budget:

-- I-pad charger to charge Orange Pi with – Found in parking lot in working order.
+- I-pad charger to charge Orange Pi with – Found in a parking lot in working order.
+Because that’s just how we fucking roll.

 - Self-Powered USB hub so Orange Pi didn’t drop out if too many devices were plugged in – From previous bitcoin project.